reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 This article provides a complete example of a reactive stream that processes items in parallel and explains all the pitfalls I encountered.
 It should be a good intro for developers that are just starting with reactive, and it also provides a working solution for creating a reactive batch processing stream for those that are looking for such a solution.

 We'll be using [RxJava 3](https://github.com/ReactiveX/RxJava), which is an implementation of the [ReactiveX](http://reactivex.io/) specification.
-It should be relatively easy to transfer the code to other reactive libraries, though.
+It should be relatively easy to transfer the code to other reactive libraries.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/reactive" %}